 Who should take this program?

 If you would like a comprehensive overview of U.S. management practices and fundamental business skills, the Business Essentials program may be right for you.
 Designed to provide a comfortable learning environment for international participants with limited work experience, this program presents opportunities for you to compare and contrast business practices around the globe.
-You must be 21 years old or older and have at least two years of university experience to participate in this program.
 If you stay for three quarters, you will be in class with American students during your second and/or third quarter.
 After three consecutive quarters of study in Business Essentials, you are eligible to apply for Optional Practical Training.

 - Develop business skills, knowledge, and abilities by learning American business fundamentals.

-- Participate in multiple business modules and get broad exposure to varied business disciplines, including business operations, marketing, human resources, communication, project management, negotiation, bookkeeping, banking, and entrepreneurship.
+- Get broad exposure to multiple business disciplines including business operations, marketing, human resources, and communications.

 - Study alongside international and American students and build your network.

 - Apply for OPT after three consecutive quarters of study.

 Note: UC San Diego follows a quarter system.
 Each quarter consists of 10-12 weeks of full-time study.
 There are four quarters per year.

 The Business Essentials first-quarter covers a range of business topics.